-When you upload a video, it will initially be processed in low resolution.
-This helps the video to upload faster.
-As soon as your upload is complete, your video will be available to stream in low resolution, usually 360p, to a wide variety of devices.
+When you upload a video, it will initially be processed in low quality.
+This process helps you complete the upload process faster.
+When the upload flow is complete, your video will be available to stream in low quality, on a wide variety of devices.

-Higher resolutions, such as 4K or 1080p, can take more time to process.
-While this happens, your video may appear to be missing high quality options, such as 4K or 1080p, for several hours.
-Once high resolution processing is finished, higher resolutions will be available on your video.
+Higher qualities, such as 4K or 1080p, can take more time to process.
+While this processing happens, your video may seem to be missing higher qualities for several hours.
+Once high-resolution processing is finished, higher qualities will be available on your video.

 Best practices for high quality videos

-If you want HD resolutions to appear faster after upload, try switching to a lower resolution or frame rate.
-Switching from 4K to 1080p resolution, for instance, will mean less processing time before HD options like 720p and 1080p are available to viewers.
+If you want HD qualities to show faster after upload, try uploading your video with a lower quality or frame rate.
+Switching from 4K to 1080p quality, for instance, will mean fewer processing time before HD options are available to viewers.

 About processing time

 - Video format

 - Video length

 Higher quality videos, like videos in 4K or 1080p, take longer to both upload and process.
 The same is true for videos with higher frame rates, such as 60-fps.

 For instance, 4K videos are 4 times larger than 1080p videos.
 It can take 4 times longer for 4K quality to be available after an upload finishes.
 A 4K video with a frame rate of 30 fps that is 60 minutes long can take up to 4 hours to finish high-resolution processing.
 A 4K video with a frame rate of 60fps will take longer.